Connection lost. Please refresh the page.

 • preganglionic and postganglionic parasympathetic fibers

-The inferior hypogastric plexus supplies the portion of the rectum and the distal portion of the ureter together with the urinary bladder.
+The inferior hypogastric plexus supplies the rectum and the distal portion of the ureter together with the urinary bladder.
 In males, the inferior hypogastric plexus supplies the ductus deferens, seminal vesicles, prostate, accessory glands and penis in males.
 In females, it supplies the ovary, fallopian tubes, uterus, uterine cervix and vagina.
 That said, the proper functioning of the inferior hypogastric plexus is key for basic functions such as micturition and sexual function (e.g. erection and ejaculation).

 Inferior hypogastric plexus: want to learn more about it?